evidentlyai/evidently/docs/book/presets/data-drift.md

 You can modify the drift detection logic by selecting a different method, including PSI, K–L divergence, Jensen-Shannon distance, Wasserstein distance, setting a different threshold and condition for the dataset drift.
 See more details about [setting data drift options](../customization/options-for-statistical-tests.md).
 You can also implement a [custom drift detection method](../customization/add-custom-metric-or-test.md).
 {% endhint %}

-To build up a better intuition for which tests are better in different kinds of use cases, visit our blog to read [our in-depth guide](https://evidentlyai.com/blog/data-drift-detection-large-datasets) to the tradeoffs when choosing the statistical test for data drift.
+To build up a better intuition for which tests are better in different kinds of use cases, visit our blog to read [an in-depth guide](https://evidentlyai.com/blog/data-drift-detection-large-datasets) to the tradeoffs when choosing the statistical test for data drift.

 ### 2. Data Drift Table